 Natural dispersal vectors include waterfowl and aquatic mammals (e.g., otters, brown rats, muskrats) that can probably disperse B. chinensis between water bodies (Mackie, 2000b).
-Moreover, Collas et al. (2017) states that if B. chinensis is able to colonise lowland rivers, it can be expected that the downstream dispersal rate strongly increases due to water flow (especially during high discharge), recreational boating and shipping.
+Moreover, Collas et al. (2017) states that if B. chinensis is able to colonise lowland rivers, it can be expected that the downstream dispersal rate strongly increases due to water flow (especially applicable to the high discharge that occurred during the winter of 2017-2018), recreational boating and shipping.
 Therefore, spread by natural means is likely to increase in the absence of management measures.
-According to physico-chemical ranges of the species' habitat (Table 2.4) and distribution in its native and introduced ranges (§ 2.3.1), it is not likely that seasonal factors will affect the survival of B. chinensis in the EU.
+According to physico-chemical ranges of the species' habitat (Table 2.5) and distribution in its native and introduced ranges (§ 2.3.1), it is not likely that seasonal factors will affect the survival of B. chinensis in the EU.
 The species is buried in sediment in winter and early spring thereby potentially avoiding the high discharges and low temperatures that occur in this period.